MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/resources/index.md

 <!-- ====================================================================== -->
 ## Browse resource files by folder in the Page tab of the Sources tool

-You can use the **Sources** tool to see webpage resources organized by directory.
+You can use the **Sources** tool to view the webpage's resource files organized by directory, as follows:

-To use the Sources tool:

 1. To open DevTools, right-click the webpage, and then select **Inspect**.
 Or, press `Ctrl`+`Shift`+`I` (Windows, Linux) or `Command`+`Option`+`I` (macOS).
 DevTools opens.